Siberpone/ponyverse/BLOCKS.md

 ## Blocks
 This section describes available blocks and how to use them in your prompts.
+Blocks can be called by typing `[file pv/get/blockname]` into the prompt where you want the block content to appear.
+Blocks also have shorthands for convinience which usually come in the form of `[file pv/x]`.

 ### Character
 Fetches a random character from the thesaurus.
 Character group can be specified to narrow down selection.

+Shorthand: `[file pv/c]`.

 Example usage:
 ```
 [file pv/get/character] wearing a funny hat
-[file pv/get/character g=mane6], solo, pony, looking back at you, derpibooru_p_95
+[file pv/c g=mane6], solo, pony, looking back at you, derpibooru_p_95
 ```

 Available groups: `mane6`, `cmc`, `support_cast`, `villan`, `background` and `eqg`.